Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Leucine content: ~ 0.53g per 100g (cooked)

-Other nutrients: High in fiber, iron, magnesium, and all essential amino acids.
+Other nutrients: High in fiber, iron, magnesium, and all nine essential amino acids, quinoa is a gut-healthy, heart-healthy, leucine-rich treat.

-How to eat: Perfect in oatmeal and porridges, organic vegan cookies, or mixed into smoothies and baked foods.
+How to eat: Perfect in oatmeal and porridges, organic vegan cookies, or mixed into smoothies and other vegan foods.

 Premium Royal Quinoa